-Educators today are faced with the daunting task of teaching students that face personal and social emotional challenges on a broad scale unlike any other generation.
-We now have in our schools what we refer to as the recession babies, a generation of children whose parents experienced hardships, loss of jobs, addiction and other tragedies during very trying economic times.
-Many of whom have yet to recover.
-Caught in the middle of this social, moral and ethical dilemma is the teacher who is faced with ensuring the delivery of content and skills necessary to “close the gap” and ensure proficiency on standardized assessments.
+Educators today are faced with the daunting task of teaching students that face personal and social-emotional challenges on a broad scale unlike any other generation.
+We now have in our schools what we refer to as the recession babies—a generation of children whose parents experienced hardships, loss of jobs, addiction, and other tragedies during very trying economic times.
+Many of them have yet to recover.
+Caught in the middle of this social, moral, and ethical dilemma is the teacher who is faced with ensuring the delivery of content and skills necessary to “close the gap” and ensure proficiency on standardized assessments.

-In order to do this there have been a number of “practices” or genre’s if you will, of instructional themes and curriculums developed to address the individual issues.
-Culturally Responsive Teaching, Teaching with Poverty in Mind, Trauma Informed Practice, the list goes on.
-Just the plethora of different acronyms alone can be overwhelming to the practitioner but trying to understand the complexities of each and utilize relevant classroom strategies for each can seem overwhelming.
+In order to do this there have been a number of “practices” or genres if you will, of instructional themes and curriculums developed to address the individual issues: culturally responsive teaching, teaching with poverty in mind, trauma-informed practice, the list goes on.
+Just the plethora of different acronyms alone can be overwhelming to the practitioner but trying to understand the complexities of each and utilize relevant classroom strategies for each is next-level overwhelming.

 So let’s keep it simple.
-Here are our top ten strategies and practices that can help all students overcome barriers.
+Here are our top 10 strategies and practices that can help all students overcome barriers.

 - Build relationships